 You'll find the sites and signs of Halloween throughout Detroit, Michigan, with haunted houses, parties, ghost tours, neighborhood decorations, and spooky legends in nearly all sections of the metropolitan area.
 Candy and costumes make the October holiday a favorite for kids, of course, and many activities around the Metro Detroit area are appropriate for younger travelers, from trick-or-treating opportunities to special movie presentations.

 Survive a Night in a Haunted House

 - Erebus: Located in Pontiac, Michigan, about a 30-minute drive from Detroit, this four-story haunted house has been in operation since the year 2000, with national recognition as one of the top destinations in the state for the Halloween season.
 Erebus runs from the middle of September through early November.

-- Hush Haunted Attraction: This Westland, Michigan, haunted house approximately half an hour by car from Detroit has been called one of the country's best haunted attractions.
+- Hush Haunted Attraction: This Westland, Michigan, haunted house approximately 30 minutes by car from Detroit has been called one of the country's best haunted attractions.
 Hush provides a unique experience in a 40,000 square foot building with three haunted houses from the first weekend in October until November 13, 2020, which just happens to be Friday the 13th.

 - Exit 13: Every Friday, Saturday, and Sunday from September 18 to October 31, 2020, head to this Mt.
 Morris, Michigan, attraction about a 75-minute drive from Detroit changes each year to add more thrills and has been voted "Best Haunted Attraction" in Genesee County since 2013.

 Get Scared at a Haunted Attraction

 The Detroit region isn't only known for its plethora of haunted houses; there are also plenty of spooky farms, event spaces, and abandoned buildings in and around the city that are transformed for Halloween.

 - Terrorfied Forest: This mile-long walk through a forest in Pinckney, Michigan, about an hour's drive from Detroit, turns into a place of nightmares for the Halloween season each year from late September through the second week of November.